-Testosterone is the most important sex hormone that men have.
+Testosterone is an important sex hormone in men.
 It is responsible for the typical male characteristics, such as facial, pubic, and body hair as well as muscle.
 This hormone also helps maintain sex drive, sperm production, and bone health.
 The brain and pituitary gland (a small gland at the base of the brain) control the production of testosterone by the testes.

 In the short term, low testosterone (also called hypogonadism) can cause:

-Over time, low testosterone may cause a man to lose body hair, muscle bulk, and strength and to gain body fat.
-Chronic (long-term) low testosterone may also cause weak bones (osteoporosis), mood changes, less energy, and smaller testes.
+Over time, low testosterone may cause a man to lose body hair, muscle bulk, cause weak bones (osteoporosis), low red blood cells and smaller testes.
 Signs and symptoms (what you see and feel) vary from person to person.

 Your doctor will also use blood tests to see if your total testosterone level is low.
-The normal range is generally 300 to 1,000 ng/dL, but this depends on the lab that conducts the test.
-To get a diagnosis of low testosterone, you may need more than one early morning (7–10 AM) blood test and, sometimes, tests of pituitary gland hormones.
+The normal range depends on the lab that conducts the test.
+To get a diagnosis of hypogonadism, you need at least two early morning (7–10 AM) blood tests that reveal low testosterone in addition to signs and symptoms typical of low testosterone.
+The cause of hypogondism can be investigated further by your doctor.
+This might include additional blood tests, and sometimes imaging such as a pituitary MRI.

-There are potential risks with long-term use of testosterone.
 You should discuss with your physician how to monitor for prostate cancer and other risks to your prostate.
-Men with known or suspected prostate cancer, or with breast cancer, should not receive testosterone treatment.
+Men with known or suspected prostate cancer, or with breast cancer, should not receive testosterone therapy.
+You should also talk to your doctor about the risks of testosterone therapy if you have, or are at risk, for heart disease or stroke.
+In addition, if you are planning fertility, you should not use testosterone therapy.

 The Hormone Health Network is the public education affiliate of the Endocrine Society dedicated to helping both patients and doctors find information on the prevention, treatment and cure of hormone-related conditions.